Trump's first defense secretary was a "mad dog." Will his second be a lapdog?

-Donald Trump’s bizarre, rambling performance during a Cabinet meeting last week received attention for all the obvious reasons, from his historically inaccurate interlude about the Soviet Union’s invasion of Afghanistan to this strange assertion: “I could be the most popular person in Europe.”
-The president’s words sparked 48 hours of fact checking and the usual mix of outrage and confusion, but lost in the chaos was the brief appearance of new acting secretary of defense Patrick Shanahan, an ex-Boeing executive who succeeded Marine Corps general James Mattis last month.
+President Donald Trump’s bizarre, rambling performance during a Cabinet meeting last week received attention for all the obvious reasons, from his historically inaccurate interlude about the Soviet Union’s invasion of Afghanistan to this strange assertion: “I could be the most popular person in Europe.”
+The president’s words sparked 48 hours of fact-checking and the usual mix of outrage and confusion, but lost in the chaos was the brief appearance of new acting secretary of defense Patrick Shanahan, an ex-Boeing executive who succeeded Marine Corps Gen. James Mattis last month.

-During his nearly two years as Pentagon chief, Mattis was famously independent minded, often opposing the president or slow walking his divisive orders, which even Democrats applauded as a necessary check on an impulsive and unreliable commander in chief.
-But with Mattis gone and an inexperienced acting secretary in his place, Trump has an opportunity reshape military policy more directly.
+During his nearly two years as Pentagon chief, Mattis was famously independent-minded, often opposing the president or slow-walking his divisive orders, which even Democrats applauded as a necessary check on an impulsive and unreliable commander in chief.
+But with Mattis gone and an inexperienced acting secretary in his place, Trump has an opportunity to reshape military policy more directly.

-That Cabinet meeting proved to be Shanahan’s first test of whether he would maintain Mattis’s apolitical distance or adopt a more deferential tone, in the style of now departed cabinet secretaries like Ryan Zinke and Scott Pruitt.
+That Cabinet meeting proved to be Shanahan’s first test of whether he would maintain Mattis’ apolitical distance or adopt a more deferential tone, in the style of now-departed cabinet secretaries like Ryan Zinke and Scott Pruitt.
 In his first public comments by Trump’s side, Shanahan made his decision clear, at least for now.
 When asked to defend the presence of active-duty troops on the border, which national security experts have criticized as politically motivated, he responded, “The threat is real.
 The risks are real.
 We need to control our borders.”
 That was stronger language than his predecessor ever used.
 Mattis, who generally avoided discussing the border deployment, went only so far as to call it “legal” and “necessary.”

 Yet, in an administration stocked with Republican operatives, the acting defense secretary is an outlier.
 He has never worked on Capitol Hill and has given just $11,250 in total political donations, with a near-even split between Republicans and Democrats, according to the nonpartisan Center for Responsive Politics.
 “Shanahan had exactly the right skill set for the No. 2 job,” says Gordon Adams, a former Pentagon official who oversaw the Clinton White House’s defense budgets.
 “He does not have exactly the right skill set for the No. 1 job.
 And the difference is enormous.”

-That lack of skill could provide Trump with a compliant Secretary of Defense for the first time in his administration.
+That lack of skill could provide Trump with a compliant secretary of defense for the first time in his administration.
 As just the third acting defense secretary in more than 70 years, the length of Shanahan’s tenure is uncertain.
-Turnover at the top of the Pentagon is historically rare and the White House is apparently considering former Navy secretary Jim Webb as permanent secretary, according to reports last week in the New York Times and Politico, in addition to other candidates.
-But Trump has grown fond of Shanahan and suggested last month that he could lead the Pentagon indefinitely.
+Turnover at the top of the Pentagon is historically rare, and the White House is apparently considering former Navy secretary Jim Webb as permanent secretary, according to reports last week in the New York Times and Politico, in addition to other candidates.
+But Trump has grown fond of Shanahan, and suggested last month that he could lead the Pentagon indefinitely.
 “He could be there for a long time.
 I mean, I’m in no rush,” Trump told reporters while visiting troops in Iraq.
 “He’s a good buyer.
 I wanted somebody that could buy, because I’m giving a lot of money and I don’t want it to be wasted.”
 And, as if to reassure Shanahan of his job security, Trump disavowed the Webb speculation in a tweet.

 The story in the New York Times regarding Jim Webb being considered as the next Secretary of Defense is FAKE NEWS.
 I’m sure he is a fine man, but I don’t know Jim, and never met him.
 Patrick Shanahan, who is Acting Secretary of Defense, is doing a great job!